-I know, that is a strange title for a doggy blog, but let me start from the beginning.
+I know, that’s a strange title for a doggy blog, but let me start from the beginning.
 You’ll understand shortly.

 It started like any other day, except that they didn’t give me anything to eat that morning!
 WHAT?
-How dare they, I literally woke up starving.
-Then came the car ride, except I didn’t seem to be taking the usual route I grew accustomed to heading to the K-R Ranch.
+I literally woke up starving.
+Then came the car ride, except I didn’t seem to be taking the usual route to the K-R Ranch.
 WHAT?
 How dare they get me into the car and head in the wrong direction!
-I was totally confused by all this, and on top of it all, they had put me in a crate!
+I was totally confused by all this, and on top of it all, they put me in a crate!

 And I didn’t learn what all those conversations were about…..until now!!

 My manhood, my awesome physique was taken away from me.
 That’s right, I was neutered!
 There were a couple of kitties at the hospital, I think they had the same surgery.
 Sorry for your loss…..